Laser Styli

 Biblioteca OS

 Technological networks were the first victims of the collapse that heralded the Low Age.
-First, the Internet ceased to exist as a coherent system, fragmenting in a thousand regional networks; then, local infrastructure started breaking down, know-how and technical skills were lost and, finally, complex computers ceased to operate as spare parts ran out worldwide and the general breakdown of industry prevented the replacement of existing equipment.
+First, the Internet ceased to exist as a coherent system, fragmenting into a thousand regional networks; then, local infrastructure started breaking down, know-how and technical skills were lost and, finally, complex computers ceased to operate as spare parts ran out worldwide.
 However, even at the heart of the Low Age, simplistic electronic equipment never stopped being used.
-Many a post-apocalyptic commune, polity or enclave found itself manufacturing basic computers out of salvaged parts and, towards the end of the Low Age, locally sourced circuits.
+Many a post-apocalyptic commune, polity, or enclave found itself manufacturing basic computers out of salvaged parts and, towards the end of the Low Age, locally sourced circuits.

 At its core, Biblioteca is not dissimilar to the various open-source operating systems of the industrial age.
 Its source code is fully public, and any individual or organisation may reuse and build upon the operating system, which is typically distributed in custom packages including UI elements, basic software and sometimes dedicated hardware support.
 There is no technical limit to what Biblioteca can be installed on as long as it is not some kind of obscure archeo-chip salvaged from the depths of an industrial landfill.
 In the first decade or so of the interstellar era, Biblioteca was somewhat centralized, with a main numbered branch maintained by Earth-based NGOs and an official repository of community-endorsed distribution.
 This organisation was maintained for the three main “legacy” versions of Biblioteca: 1.0, 1.5 and 2.0.